No concrete action against Lashkar by Pakistan as the eyewash continues

 An eyewash:

 The JuD is the parent group of the Lashkar-e-Tayiba.
-However in the year 2000, there was another parent group of the Lashkar which was known as the Markaz Dawa wal-Irshad.
+However, in the year 2000, there was another parent group of the Lashkar which was known as the Markaz Dawa-wal-Irshad.
 This was the group that carried out the alleged charity work and raised funds for the Lashkar.

 Those were early days of the Lashkar and the Markaz had played a vital role in funding it.
-However in the year 2002, the Markaz was banned for funding terror activities.
+However, in the year 2002, the Markaz was banned for funding terror activities.
 Did it make any difference?
 Not at all and Saeed immediately floated the JuD.
-Similarly Saeed floated the FeF after the JuD was banned.
+Similarly, Saeed floated the FeF after the JuD was banned.

 Eyewash of the past:

 Following the 26/11 attack, investigators in India found the funding of the attack to have been carried out by the JuD.
 There was international pressure and this forced a ban on the JuD.
-In fact the then interior minister, Rehman Malik had informed that the JuD had been banned with immediate effect.
+In fact, the then interior minister, Rehman Malik had informed that the JuD had been banned with immediate effect.

 Although the statement sounded strong, Pakistan was not going to take any chances and directly confront the JuD.
 It did not impose the ban directly but asked various authorities such as the UN to impose sanctions on the JuD.